 matar paneer or mutter paneer recipe with step by step photos – this easy to prepare tasty matar paneer is quite often made at home. matar paneer is one of the popular paneer recipe made in north india.

-so here is a simple and easy recipe for matar paneer. this recipe is not restaurant style but a simple homemade dish. the kinds which make for a homely comforting meal. i have also shared spicy dhaba style matar paneer recipe which taste awesome.
+this is a simple and easy recipe for matar paneer. this recipe is not restaurant style but a simple homemade dish. the kinds which make for a homely comforting meal. i have also shared spicy dhaba style matar paneer recipe which taste awesome.

 i learnt to make mutter paneer first time at my in-laws’ place. this is a classic north indian punjabi recipe which we make. its simple, fuss free and easy.

 matar paneer goes well with parathas or naan or jeera rice and even steamed rice. at home i usually make parathas or rotis to go with matar paneer. a side veg or a raita also goes well with the combination of matar paneer and parathas.